7C: Loops

 Lesson 7 has three parts A, B, C which can be completed in any order.

-So far we have learned basic programming commands (e.g. assigning values, printing) as well as if statements.
+So far we have learned basic programming commands (e.g. assigning values, printing) and, a way to control which statements are executed using the if statement.
 In this lesson, we introduce loops (sometimes called repetition or iteration): a way to make a computer do the same thing (or similar things) over and over.
 For example, spell-checking every word in a document would be done with a loop.
 We will describe the two kinds of Python loops in this lesson: while loops and for loops.

 while Loops